top of page

 1. put myself around people

-consider groups for harm reduction vs individuals. i practice putting less of myself in more places so i'm not reliant on any one or few people.
+• consider groups of people for harm reduction vs individuals. i practice putting less of myself in more places so i'm not reliant on any one/few people.

-2. create a safe landing (goal: comfort, safety, needs)
+2. create a safe landing (goal: comfort, safety, needs, available resources)

 3. do things that slow (nervous system regulation)